 Following the Iowa EPDST Care for Kids Periodicity Schedule, screenings provide the opportunity to:

-- Identify concerns through comprehensive assessment of the child and family; and
+- identify concerns through comprehensive assessment of the child and family; and

-- Develop a care plan that is responsive to the family’s strengths, needs and choices.
+- develop a care plan that is responsive to the family’s strengths, needs and choices.

-IA EPSDT Screenings
+IA EPSDT Screening

 Iowa EPSDT screening requirements include comprehensive histories, physical exams, age-appropriate screenings, immunizations and anticipatory guidance.